In Short

 Many business owners opt to incorporate holding companies to structure their business most effectively.
 An ultimate holding company is typically part of a tiered business structure.
 The ultimate holding company is always at the top level, and the subsidiary companies are underneath it.

-Additionally, the ultimate holding company owns the shares in the subsidiary companies, while individual shareholders hold the shares in the ultimate holding company.
-Also, the ultimate holding company usually has no involvement in the day-to-day activities of the subsidiaries.
+The ultimate holding company owns the shares in the subsidiary companies either directly or through intermediate holding companies, while individual shareholders hold the shares in the ultimate holding company.
+The ultimate holding company usually has no involvement in the day-to-day activities of the subsidiaries.

 Benefits of an Ultimate Holding Company

 Having an ultimate holding company structure comes with many benefits.
-A holding company holds business assets and licenses those assets to its subsidiary companies.
-Creating subsidiary companies and a holding company can compartmentalise business structures and provide risk protection benefits.
+A holding company may hold some business assets and license those assets to its subsidiary companies.
+This structure can compartmentalise different parts of the business and provide risk protection benefits.

 Additionally, growing businesses or businesses in the process of scaling, often set up holding companies to streamline operations.
 Separating assets (which the holding company holds) from business operations and liabilities (which the subsidiary company holds) ensures that business assets are well protected.